How Much Is a Vasectomy, and Does Insurance Cover It?

 It's free, simple and secure.

-The cost of a vasectomy varies depending on your insurance coverage, the type of procedure you have and your state's laws.
-A vasectomy prevents pregnancy by cutting off the flow of sperm.
-Vasectomies are intended to be permanent, but reversal is possible.
+The cost of a vasectomy depends on your insurance, the procedure you choose and your state's laws.
 The cost to reverse a vasectomy is usually higher than the cost of the original procedure.

 How much does a vasectomy cost?

-A vasectomy costs an average of $1,580 before insurance coverage.
+A vasectomy costs an average of $1,730 before insurance.

-The cost of a vasectomy is broken into different parts.
+The total cost of a vasectomy comes from several different services.

 Vasectomy cost with health insurance

-The Affordable Care Act (ACA) requires that health insurance companies cover 10 categories of health care services, including preventive care.
+The Affordable Care Act (ACA) requires health insurance companies to cover 10 types of health care services, including preventive care.
 Birth control is considered preventive, but only for women.

 Vasectomies are a type of birth control for men.
-This means that health insurance companies aren't required to cover the cost of a vasectomy, unless state laws require it, even though they are required to pay for women's contraception, including sterilization for women.
+This means that health insurance companies don't have to cover the cost of a vasectomy at the national level.
+But some states require that health insurance covers vasectomies.

-Several states, including Illinois, Maryland and Oregon, require that health insurance companies cover vasectomies with no cost to you.
-Checking your state laws and talking with your insurance company are the best ways to find out what kind of coverage you have.
+Check your state laws and talk with your insurance company to find out what kind of coverage you have.

 Vasectomy cost with Medicare